 Who we are:

 The Earthship Biotecture Academy offers extensive training in Earthship design principles, construction methods, and philosophy.
-Academy classes, labs, tours, and hands-on construction techniques are led by Michael Reynolds and a staff of top Earthship builders, electricians, plumbers, and plant specialists.
+Academy classes, labs, tours, and hands-on construction techniques are led by top Earthship builders, electricians, plumbers, and plant specialists.
 The Academy offers education for those who are excited to learn and live the Earthship philosophy and help expand it globally.

 Who you are: